CosmWasm/docs-deprecated/dev-academy/basics/03-cosmos-sdk-cw.md

 ```

-The Cosmos SDK is built ontop of [Tendermint
+The Cosmos SDK is built on top of [Tendermint
 Core](https://docs.tendermint.com/), which handles the low-level infrastructure
-of maintaing a blockchain (e.g., transacting, consensus).
+of maintaining a blockchain (e.g., transacting, consensus).
 It interacts with the
 Cosmos SDK via the ABCI, or Application Blockchain Interface.
 Blockchain
 full-nodes run this entire Cosmos SDK and Tendermint "stack" to replicate the
 blockchain and validate transactions.